aaronshappell/picabot/README.md

 `!ping`: Pings the bot, useful for seeing if it's alive
 `!roll <amount>d<sides>+<modifier>`: Rolls DnD style dice
 `!8ball`: Asks a magic 8ball for a fortune
-`!addsong <link>`: Adds a song to the song queue via a youtube link
 `!yt <query>`: Searches for a youtube video to add to the song queue
 `!play`: Resumes the current song
 `!pause`: Pauses the current song